Nominations Party

 Whether you’ve been elected to a denominational leadership position, or have no idea how to even nominate someone, join us on zoom for an informative, active session: Tuesday, November 12 at 8pm Eastern.

-online, with or without consulting your nominee first.
+Nominations are made online, with or without consulting your nominee first.
 But, the nomination can only move forward if the person you nominated fills out the nominee information form – and over half of the nominees never do!

 At AC 2025 we’ll be electing: